carolinabento/sandbox/README.md

 In [affinityAnalysis][affinity], you can check how I used the [Apriori algorithm][apriori] to see which products I was frequently buying together.

+In [linearRegression][linearReg], is an example of how to use a linear regression model.